-Period with Organization
+Period with organization

 The researcher wanted to establish the duration the respondents have worked with their organizations.
 It was established that most of them i.e. 61.1% had worked for over 5 years.
 The researcher targeted respondents who have had more than five years of service in the Saccos targeted.
 These findings show that this objective was met as the ones who have worked for less than five years were in the Saccos which were established less than five years ago.
 Therefore they were still among the long serving officers in the Saccos.
-Table 5 shows the various durations for which the respondents have worked with their organizations.
+Table 4 shows the various durations for which the respondents have worked with their organizations.

-Table 5: Employee's duration with the various organizations
+Table 4: Employee's duration with the various organizations

-Frequency Percentage Cumulative percentage
+Duration in years Frequency Percentage Cumulative percentage

-Below 3 yrs 6 33.3 33.3
+Below 3 years 6 33.3 33.3

-3-5 yrs 1 5.6 38.9
+3-5 years 1 5.6 38.9

-5-7 yrs 3 16.7 55.6
+5-7 years 3 16.7 55.6

-Over 7 yrs 8 44.4 100.0
+Over 7 years 8 44.4 100.0

 Total 18 100.0